BBP developed tongue cancer. This is his update 6 years later!

-Message board member Hi, I was diagnosed with tonsil cancer in 2009, which metastased to the tongue, I had 2 grafts to the tongue, obviously removal of tonsils plus all the possible
+Message board member Hi, I was diagnosed with tonsil cancer in 2009, which metastased to the tongue, I had 2 grafts to the tongue, obviously removal of tonsils plus a

 SW was diagnosed with Cancer (an adenocarcinoma) in the roof of her mouth 25 years ago.
 This is her story.

 THD developed cancer in the roof of his mouth.
 This is his story.

 Well Here It Is: September 2004 I really thought that I would be back on my feet by now.
 I am rather shocked that I am not.
 The last two times I had CANCER, it didn't take this long to "bounce back" so to speak.
 This time this has kicked my butt!!